|

-I am currently looking for a new job in research and/or education.
 My expertise is multidisciplinary but mainly falls into the fields of marine ecology and conservation, invasion biology, oceanography, community ecology, evolutionary biology, and limnology.
 Research questions of interest are both applied and theoretical.
 I have conducted research in Africa, Australia, Canada, U.S., and the Galapagos including manipulative field experiments complimented with broad-scale surveys to test theory and better understand drivers of large-scale patterns in nature.
 I endeavor to identify important biotic and abiotic factors controlling the diversity of an ecosystem in order to better inform managers and policy-makers.
 My research to date has focused on monitoring, managing and modeling the spread of invasive species.
 Invasive species are a global, daunting problem causing over $120 billion dollars of damage, each year, in the US alone.
 They are one of the leading causes for biodiversity loss and the number of invaders exponentially increases each year.
 I focus on marine invasive species, as marine invasion biology lags behind its counterparts in terrestrial and aquatic systems.
-I use the Asian shore crab (Hemigrapsus sanguineus) and European green crab (Carcinus maenas) as model organisms.
-This research has mainly been conducted from New Jersey to Maine, USA.
+I have used the Asian shore crab (Hemigrapsus sanguineus) and European green crab (Carcinus maenas) as model organisms.
+This research was mainly conducted from New Jersey to Maine, USA.
 More recently, I expanded my research to tunicates by studying the invasion of the vase tunicate (Ciona intestinalis), which threatens the multimillion dollar mussel industry of Prince Edward Island, Canada.
-Currently I am researching the biology, ecology, and conservation of sharks, rays, and skates in South Africa.
+I also studied the biology, ecology, and conservation of sharks, rays, and skates in South Africa and manta rays, nudibranchs, and ecotourism in Mozambique.

 EDUCATION